fineanmol/plant-tree/README.md

-🌾 Updated on Fri, 28 Nov 2025 15:33:07 GMT
+🌳 Updated on Sat, 29 Nov 2025 11:41:24 GMT

-> "Simplicity is the soul of efficiency."
+> "Any fool can write code that a computer can understand."